Should I make reservation long in advance for my lodging ?

 We travel with young children, what can we do in Percé ?

-Most of the activities in Percé and the surrounding area are suitable and accessible for the whole family.
-You have several choices!
-In this pandemic context, certain activities have been modified or are closed.
-It is very important to get updated information before traveling, or to contact us.
-Consult the “visit” section of our site to find out about all the activities that are offered and those that are partially closed or closed.
+Most of the activities offered by Percé and the surrounding area are suitable and accessible to the whole family.
+Several choices are available to you !
+In this context of a pandemic, certain activities have been modified or are closed.
+It is very important to inform yourself before traveling, or to contact us.
+Consult the Directory ans Visit section of our site for all the activities that are offered and those that are partially closed or closed.

-A visit to Percé would not be complete without the excursion to Bonaventure Island!
-The boat ride, the exploration of the island (treasure hunt), the walk to the colony of birds, as well as the discovery center (educational games) will appeal to the whole family.
-Here are a few tips to make the most of the day: take the boat in the morning (it will give you more time on the island), choose the shortest trail and bring yourself a good picnic and lots of water !
+A visit to Percé would not be complete without the excursion to Bonaventure Island !
+The boat ride, the exploration of the island (treasure hunt), the walk to the colony, as well as the visit of the discovery center (educational games) will appeal to the whole family.
+Here are a few tips to make the most of the day : take the boat early in the morning (it will give you more time on the island), choose the shortest trail and bring yourself a good picnic and plenty of water !

-The playground at the municipal park is also popular with families.
+Parc des Loups-Marins, the municipal park’s playground, is also popular with families.

-Swimming and picking agates, jaspers and pretty seashells on the beaches of Coin-du-Banc, L’Anse-à-Beaufils and Cap d’Espoir are always a pleasure for young and old .
+Swimming as well as picking agates, jasper and pretty shells on the beaches of Coin-du-Banc, L’Anse-à-Beaufils and Cap d’Espoir are always a delight for young and old alike.

 In L’Anse-à-Beaufils (10 minutes from Percé), visit the Historical General Store!

 The surroundings of Percé are also full of great activities.
-Some family must-sees around Percé: in Ste-Thérèse (20 minutes from Percé) awaits you a playground with a mini-put and a tennis court, a go-kart circuit, water slides and a outdoor pool.
-In Chandler (40 minutes from Percé) you can rent bikes and take a stroll on a superb cycle path along the beach (the Circuit des Bâtisseurs).
+Some family must-sees around Percé : In Sainte-Thérèse (20 minutes from Percé) awaits you a playground with a mini-put and a tennis court, a go-kart circuit, water slides and a outdoor pool.
+In Chandler, (40 minutes from Percé) you can rent bikes and ride on a superb cycle path along the beach (The Circuit des Bâtisseurs).
 In the Bourg du Parc de Pabos, do not miss the Ura light trails during the day and Nova Lumina in the evening!

-And above all, come see us at the Percé tourist office, we will give you all the details for a great family vacation and more!
+And above all, come see us at the Percé Tourist Information Office, we will give you all the details for a great family vacation and more!

 We are traveling in a RV (motor home, Winnebago, camper…), how do we maneuver in the busy traffic during the peak season in the village of Percé?

 During the peak season (July and August), you may encounter occasional traffic jam in the tiny village of Percé.
-If you are traveling with a RV and you just want to spend the day enjoying the patrimonial site of Percé, the City of Percé offers a free parking facility within 250 m from the wharf (stationnement municipal).
-This parking is accessible via Biard Street (rue Biard).
+If you are traveling with a RV and you just want to spend the day enjoying the patrimonial site of Percé, the City of Percé offers parking facility within 250 m from the wharf (stationnement municipal).
+This parking ($) is accessible via Biard Street (rue Biard).
 It is also possible to park an RV in the parking lot of the Unesco Global Geopark of Percé ($), at 180, Route 132 Ouest.
 Please take note that it is forbidden to spend the night (camping) in parking lots, rest areas, along the streets or in any public spaces.
 Percé offers many campground facilities well equipped for your convenience.
-You can refer to the list of campgrounds in the lodging section of our Website for further information.
+You can refer to the list of campgrounds in the Directory (Sleep) section of our Website for further information.